Electryy/eleshopping/README.md

 # Grocery Shopping App

 This is my personal project done to fit my needs.
-Project was started mainly to learn reactjs from scratch.
+The project was started mainly to learn reactjs and tailwind from scratch.
 Also I needed a recipe / shopping list app and there just weren't any that fit exactly my needs :P

 The app can be bundled as a single html file and hosted anywhere and it doesn't require a backend.
+Configured to use firebase as the database.
 The whole app is encrypted with [staticrypt](https://github.com/robinmoisson/staticrypt) so your database keys are secured at least from bots.

 Note this is not _really_ secure but secure enough for personal needs.

 ## Features

 - Add / Toggle shopping list items (basic todo list functionality)
-- Sort shopping list items
+- Sort shopping list items by dragging
 - Add recipes
 - Copy recipe ingredients to the shopping list
 - Tag recipes to find them easily